ben-jnr/python-scripting/anime/anime4/readme.md

 python3 anime4.py "https://4anime.to/gintama-porori-hen-episode-" 2 4
 ```

-This command downloads episodes 2-4 of gintama porori hen season-5.
+This command downloads episodes 2-4 of gintama porori hen.
 Make sure to **not include episode number in the url**.
 Wait for the download to finish and Enjoy!!